Chimstaz/microk8s-multinode-nfs/README.md

 microk8s.kubectl apply -f nfs-pv.yaml
 microk8s.kubectl apply -f nfs-pvc.yaml
 ```
 _Note_: pv and pvc applied on kubernetes can be shown using kubectl get with pv or pvc argument.
-It is similar to geting services (svc) and nodes (no).
+It is similar to getting services (svc) and nodes (no).

 Now you can run nfs server.
-We will use replication controler.
-This controler makes sure that there is specified number of pods with described configuration.
+We will use replication controller.
+This controller makes sure that there is specified number of pods with described configuration.
 We will create one nfs server.
 ```
 microk8s.kubectl apply -f nfs-server-rc.yaml
 ```
-You can see that replication controler is created.
+You can see that replication controller is created.
 ```
 $ microk8s.kubectl get rc
 NAME          DESIRED   CURRENT   READY   AGE